yujiri8/yujiri.xyz/protagonism/vegan.md

 2. Animals have free will and rights.

 I can't judge the relative probability of these.
 They don't seem to act like people, but they also seem too close to be naturally occurring robots.
-If you sincerely think the probability of #2 is so low tht it's okay to eat meat, then I don't blame you, and I think a reasonable person can think that.
+If you sincerely think the probability of #2 is so low that it's okay to eat meat, then I don't blame you, and I think a reasonable person can think that.
 But I don't see it that way.
 For me the probability is about 50/50, so for me, killing an animal is half as bad as murder.

 There are other complexities, and I'm not covering them all here.
 I will link [Michael Huemer's piece](https://philpapers.org/archive/HUEDOE.pdf).